vdyalex/vdyalex/README.md

 ## 🔗 Links

-Feel free to get to shoot a message!
+Feel free to get to shoot me a message!
 Here are some links you may get in touch with me.

 <p>
   <a href="https://linkedin.com/in/vdyalex" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-0B66C2.svg?&style=for-the-badge" /></a>